Let’s talk about the different types of braids.

-The 3-strand braid, also known as the “classic braid,” is like the OG of braids.
+The 3-strand braid, also known as the “classic braid,” is like the OG of braided styles.
 It’s really easy and the most common type you’ll see.

 #2.
 French Braid

-Once you’ve mastered the 3-strand braid, try out the French braid.
-This elegant style seamlessly incorporates outside strands into the braid, making it a favorite for both formal occasions and casual outings.
+This elegant braid style seamlessly incorporates hair from the outside into the braid, making it perfect for both formal and casual occasions.

 This continuous integration of hair gives the French braid its distinctive appearance.
 While it may sound a bit complicated, remember, practice makes perfect!

 #3.
 Dutch Braid

 Next is the Dutch braid, often called the “reverse French braid.”
 This style is a great way to add more volume and drama.